cloudflare/cloudflare-docs/content/dns/zone-setups/reference/dns-quick-scan.md

 | `CNAME` | `www.` | `<DOMAIN>` | `<TTL>` |
 {{</example>}}

-Since it is still common that visitors will type `www.<DOMAIN>` in their browsers expecting to reach the domain, it is very common that zones have a  [`CNAME` record](/dns/manage-dns-records/reference/dns-record-types/#cname) like the example above or something similar, named `www.`, to allow such queries to return the expected result.
+Since it is still common that visitors will type `www.<DOMAIN>` in their browsers expecting to reach the domain, zones will usually have a  [`CNAME` record](/dns/manage-dns-records/reference/dns-record-types/#cname) like the example above or something similar, named `www.`.
+This allows such queries to return the expected result.

 ### Email records